loading…

 ⌘ Claude Code → 60-second install — Give CC Fluid Memory with Deep Recall

-🖥️ Claude Desktop → MCP setup — Works on Windows, Mac, and Linux
+🖥️ Claude Desktop → one-click .mcpb bundle — Drag-and-drop install.
+No clone, no Node, no JSON editing.
+Works on Windows, macOS, and Linux.

 🦞 OpenClaw → MCP integration — Give Your ClawdBot a Brain.
 One Config Line.